truonghuy89/Imgur.API.Docs/authentication.rst

         var client = new MashapeClient("CLIENT_ID", "CLIENT_SECRET", "MASHAPE_KEY");

-More information on Imgur’s api can be found at http://api.imgur.com/
+More information on the Imgur api can be found at http://api.imgur.com/